Chainlink-hackathon/omnia/README.md

 >    }
 > ```
 >
-> 5. **RequestAlarmClock,fulAlarm** —> supplied by the chainlink external adapter, and entered a few seconds in the requestalarmclock, thenreplaced the status value with true after the chainlink Oracle has run it all automatically.
+> 5. **RequestAlarmClock,fullfillAlarm** —> supplied by the chainlink external adapter, and entered a few seconds in the requestalarmclock, then replaced the status value with true after the chainlink Oracle has run it all automatically.
 >```js
 >function requestAlarmClock(uint256 durationInSeconds) public returns (bytes32 requestId)
 >    {